Doyōbi

 The Doyōbi was a six-page tabloid-size newspaper.
 The cover page consisted of an illustration by Kenzo Itani (1902–1970) and an editorial opinion from Nakai, Nose or another editor.

-"When a straight gray railroad cut across a beautiful stream with shallows, sweet flowers and small killifishes swimming, Ruskin shuddered with the feeling as if all past things familiar to human beings were cut off diagonally.
-At that time, however, Tennyson's response was that the arts can cover the railroad bank as nature can cover it with flowers.

-These flowers blooming on the railroad have not needed great strength but they have only kept meeting continuous daily needs.

-By not abandoning to live here and to be here, by not relinquishing to criticism, by only this way, all gray railroads can be covered with flowers."

-(Editorial opinion of the first issue of Doyōbi, July 7, 1936)

-Apart from the cover page, one page was reserved for movie information while the remaining four pages were filled by columns about culture, women and entertainment.
+Apart from the cover page, one page was reserved for movie information, while the remaining four pages were filled by columns about culture, women and entertainment.
 The content and writing were significantly simple and plain, but maintained an anti-fascist and anti-war stance with cautious wording.

 The Doyōbi was distributed by bookstores, with each store stocking 5 to 30 copies.
 To quickly boost sales, Saito delivered 20 to 30 copies of the Doyōbi to sponsoring cafés for free.
 The Doyōbi's reputation then spread day by day, and many cafés bought and put the Doyōbi on tables.
 The Doyōbi's circulation, which was 2,000 at first, increased to 8,000 at the peak.
 Nose and Nakai held editorial meetings at cafés like the Salon de thé François, which became the center of the Popular Front movement in Kyoto.

-The Doyōbi frequently reported on the lives of workers in Kyoto as well as full of amusing articles about movies and fashions, and these articles were the principal characteristic of this newspaper.
+The Doyōbi frequently reported on the lives of workers in Kyoto, as well as being full of amusing articles about movies and fashions, and these articles were the principal characteristic of this newspaper.

 However, the police strengthened the suppression of the left-wing activists after the outbreak of the Second Sino-Japanese War in July 1937.
 In November 1937, Nakai and Saito were arrested and the Doyōbi was discontinued.
-Afterward, the police arrested the rest of the members including Nose intermittently.
+Afterward, the police arrested the rest of the members, including Nose, intermittently.
 This wholesale arrest was later called the Kyoto Popular Front Incident of 1937.